 23. This Consolidated Resolution has been developed by drawing on the experience of many stakeholders, including regulatory authorities, vehicle manufacturers and technical consultants.
 This Consolidated Resolution has been designed to update and improve upon existing standards.
 The requirements are based on existing concepts in present standards in different Contracting Parties.

-24. Since this Consolidated Resolution is based on existing standards, Contracting Parties can adopt the procedure described here with expected reduced impacts on existing procedures, testing burden and test equipment. are invited to adopt the test procedure for the measurement of interior emissions.
+24. Since this Consolidated Resolution is based on existing standards, Contracting Parties can adopt the procedure described here with expected reduced impacts on existing procedures, testing burden and test equipment.

 25. This Consolidated Resolution does not hold regulatory status within Contracting Parties.
 Contracting Parties and manufactures may refer to this procedure when assessing particle emissions with the technical prescriptions of their own standards or regulations.